vincenzomazzeo/karaf-activemq-camel-cxf-jpa-tutorial/README.md

 ```
 ![ActiveMQ Shell](/images/activemq_shell.png)

-After the service has started, it's possible to access to the console using the browser and accessing to the URL `http://localhost:8161`
+After the service has started, it's possible to access the console using the browser and accessing to the URL `http://localhost:8161`

 ![ActiveMQ Console](/images/activemq_console.png)